 Value-add and active management schemes for real estate investing

-PERE’s 2025 Value Creation & Asset Management report explores the trends shaping value-add strategies
+PERE’s 2026 Value Creation & Asset Management report explores how operational alpha is reshaping investment strategies

 Creating value in today’s market involves alignment and integration.
 Sustainable improvements are driving up value by increasing performance and reducing costs.
 Meanwhile, managers and investors are forming ever more important partnerships to competitively leverage new technologies, asset-level strategies, global data and local insights to drive increased valuations and returns across buildings and portfolios.